Sebbl22/azure-devops-migration-tools/docs/Reference/ProcessorEnrichers/index.md

 [Overview](.././index.md) > [Reference](../index.md) > [Processors](../Processors/index.md) > *Processor Enrichers*

 Processor Enrichers are run within the context of the ProcessorProcessor that they are configured for.
-Many Processor Enrichers are flexable, however there are also enrichers that only work with certain Processors.
+Many Processor Enrichers are flexible, however there are also enrichers that only work with certain Processors.

 Processor Enricher | Processor(s) | Description